 Law City Zenebatos

 As one of their most prosperous cities, Zenebatos was the place of Wingly legislation and administration, and where trials and executions were carried out.
-In their arrogance, Winglies claimed their intentions to have been for justice, but the laws were really laws to judge other species, as the judgements were anything but fair.
-Laws created in Zenebatos include the repossession of Human land and the decree to worship Winglies; they were written in the ancient characters of the Winglies, the Humans' and the Gigantos'.
+In their arrogance, Winglies claimed justice as their intention, but the laws were really laws to judge other species, as the judgements were anything but fair.
+Laws created in Zenebatos include the repossession of Human land and the decree to worship Winglies; they were written in the ancient characters of the Winglies, the Humans and the Gigantos.

 Death City Mayfil

-The souls of the dead from all over the world used to be sucked into Mayfil's tower to be sent to the infernal world, as Winglies in the past wanted to control the destination of the souls after death.
+The souls of the dead from all over the world used to be sucked into Mayfil’s tower to be sent to the infernal world, as Winglies in the past wanted to control the destination of the souls after death.
 During the war, the Dragoons destroyed the place completely so as to prevent more souls from being toyed with.
-And yet, as the gate of the inferno has been opened by the devils of the infernal world, the sky over Mayfil is still filled with souls – the ones that couldn't die completely.
+And yet, as the gate of the inferno has been opened by the devils of the infernal world, the sky over Mayfil is still filled with souls — souls of those who could not die completely.
 The souls that linger are tormented by negative thoughts, which attract the devils from hell and allow them to rule Mayfil.
 Mayfil, too, can now only be reached with the teleportation device in Aglis.